-5.2 Key delivery Items stated for policy CSD1 included the determination of planning applications in line with targets (against which progress is set out below).
+5.2 Key Delivery Items stated for Policy CSD1 included the determination of planning applications in line with targets (against which progress is set out below).
 It was also intended to adopt new DPDs covering Sustainable Development and Allocations.
 This intention was abandoned following a decision taken by the Council in November 2015 to produce a comprehensive new Local Plan for the Borough, which would completely replace the Core Strategy and saved UDP policies.
 A Local Economy SPD was adopted in 2013.
 The Council now intends to adopt further SPDs and Development Briefs after the new Local Plan has been adopted.

-Item and Baseline Target Performance against targets in 2017/18 Percentage of major planning applications determined within 13 weeks (Baseline - 2011/12: 77.42%) As per latest St. Helens Performance Indicator Target All of these Targets have been met , as follows: 100% of Major Planning Applications have been approved within the statutory 13 week deadline (including applications determined within an agreed timescale); Percentage of minor planning applications determined within 8 weeks (Baseline - 2011/12: 94.58%) As per latest St. Helens Performance Indicator Target 95% of Minor Planning Applications were determined within the statutory 8 week deadline; Percentage of other planning applications determined within 8 weeks (Baseline - 2011/12: 96.85%) As per latest St. Helens Performance Indicator Target 98% of 'Other' Planning Applications were also determined within the statutory 8 week deadline; and Percentage of appeals As per latest St. Helens Only 9% of appeals were allowed against the Performance Indicator allowed against the authority's decision to refuse Target authority's decision to planning applications refusal planning approval.
-(Baseline - 2011/12: 18%)
+Item and Baseline Target Performance against targets in 2018/19 Percentage of major planning applications determined within 13 weeks (Baseline - 2011/12: 77.42%) As per latest St Helens Performance Indicator Target All of these Targets have been met , as follows: 100% of Major Planning Applications have been approved within the statutory 13-week deadline (including applications determined within an agreed timescale); Percentage of minor planning applications determined within 8 weeks (Baseline - 2011/12: 94.58%) As per latest St Helens Performance Indicator Target 92.4% of Minor Planning Applications were determined within the statutory 8-week deadline; Percentage of other planning applications determined within 8 weeks (Baseline - 2011/12: 96.85%) As per latest St Helens Performance Indicator Target 98% of 'Other' Planning Applications were also determined within the statutory 8-week deadline; and Percentage of appeals As per latest St Helens 0 of appeals were allowed allowed against the authority's decision to refuse Performance Indicator Target against the authority's decision to refusal planning planning applications (Baseline - 2011/12: 18%) approval.